Simplifying explicit subtyping coercions in a polymorphic calculus with effects

-A significant improvement over these heuristics is \emph{garbage collection}~\cite{pottier-icfp-96,POTTIER2001153}, which first transitively closes the constraints, and then keeps only those of the form $\tyvar_1^- \le \tyvar_2^+$.
+One general approach worth mentioning is \emph{garbage collection}~\cite{DBLP:conf/icfp/Pottier96,DBLP:journals/iandc/Pottier01}, a canonical simplification algorithm, which performs just as well as, or better than, a collection of heuristics.
+Here, one first transitively closes the constraints, and then keeps only those of the form $\tyvar_1^- \le \tyvar_2^+$.
 Even though our earlier work~\cite{DBLP:journals/corr/Pretnar13} was based on garbage collection, this fails to transfer over to explicit coercions.
 For example, consider the set of type constraints represented by the following graph: